Tuesday, 21 June 2011

 When we got to the meeting with the GR at les Hayes, we were tempted afresh by a road, this one promising to cut off a good deal of height and distance from our passage to our destination, the village of Propières.

 We probably should have looked harder at the contours on the map, as our road plunged off the ridge into a valley and then had to climb again to reach Propières.
-However the scenery was more varied, through fields and hamlets instead of wholly in the dense, dark forest, and the road was very quiet.
+However the scenery was more cheerful and varied, through fields and hamlets instead of wholly in the dense, dark forest, and the road was very quiet.

 The village was strung out along a high shoulder of land and we quickly found our way to the centre, where the hotel was serving lunch to a roomful of labourers.